 Department of Physics

 Right now is a great time to study physics at Saint Louis University!
 Our faculty are friendly and we love working with undergraduate students!
-We are a relatively small program, which means we typically see our students on a regular basis.
-Undergraduate students usually are involved in research with our faculty.
-Our faculty does research in a wide range of areas including nanotechnology, superconductivity, quantum information, relativity, and biophysics.
+Our students work closely with professors on a senior research project over the course of three semesters.
+Undergraduate students are enouraged to get involved in research with our faculty as soon as possible.
+Faculty at Saint Louis University do research in a wide range of areas including nanotechnology, superconductivity, quantum information, relativity, and biophysics.
 We have something for young minds curious about physics!

 Who Is Hiring Physics Bachelor's? http://www.aip.org/statistics/trends/states/state.html

 A searchable state-by-state listing of many employers who recently hired physics bachelor's into science and engineering positions.

 Reports that provide the latest data on where physicists work and what they do throughout the economy and at different degree levels.

 Statistical Research Center home page http://www.aip.org/statistics